beabys/ayotl/README.md

 ```
 Using the `dot-notation` can set the default value, this will be appended in the struct if this config value doesn't exist in our config file.

-if those values are defied in our config file, those will be overrided for the one existing in the config file
+if those values are defied in our config file, those will be overridden for the one existing in the config file